Paintings, Drawings & Sculpture

 As I sat in my backyard reading each morning this past spring and early summer, BunBun arrived to inspect me.
 For over a month, BunBun wandered around the yard nibbling on the weeds, not afraid of me at all.
 I eventually decided to bring the camera along with my book and took a variety of photos of BunBun.
 This rabbit was perfect and I knew how to paint it from start to finish.
 I couldn’t resist the Albrecht Durer theme.
 Everything was aimed towards structurally enhancing BunBun and making it entirely the center of interest.
 The background was challenging, however, as it was imagined from the grasses I’ve painted before like, All Flesh Is Grass - Las Comadres No. 1.
 I'm especially proud of BunBun’s eye: how I captured the highlights, gentleness and beauty.
 I feel this is the best eye I've ever painted.
 In September, BunBun became bored with me and the backyard scenery and now hangs out in the front yard.
 I am already excited to meet the next generation of BunBuns.

-I originally painted I Saw A Man… in watercolor.
+I originally painted this image in watercolor.
 Forty-five years later, I returned to this perfect image and repainted it in oil.
-I feel that the 2020 version of Winter Visitor is better than the original
+I'm quite happy with both.
+They were each learning experiences.

 When trying to pigeonhole the styles of artwork I’ve made over the years, family and friends say I “defy description.”
 At various times all of these labels have been applied to me and my artwork: